zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 ## Extending Zowe Explorer

-You can add new functionalities to Zowe Explorer by creating your own extension.
-For more information, see [Extensions for Zowe Explorer](https://github.com/zowe/zowe-explorer-vscode/blob/main/docs/README-Extending.md).
+You can add new functionality to Zowe Explorer by creating your own extension.
+For more information, see [Extending Zowe Explorer](https://github.com/zowe/zowe-explorer-vscode/wiki/Extending-Zowe-Explorer).

-**Tip:** View an example of a Zowe Explorer extension: [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-ftp-extension#zowe-explorer-ftp-extension).
+**Tip:** View an example of a Zowe Explorer extension: [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-vscode/tree/main/packages/zowe-explorer-ftp-extension).

 ## Known issues